Impact Test Equipment

 F22.50 Impact Hammer

-Adjustable impact hammer with selectable energy levels from 0.20 J to 1.0 J for controlled mechanical impact testing.
+Adjustable impact hammer with selectable energy levels from 0.20 J to 1.0 J for defined mechanical impact testing.

 Series 5110 Spring-Operated Impact Hammers

-Single-energy spring-operated impact hammers for repeatable standards-based testing.
+Single-energy spring-operated impact hammers for methods requiring a defined impact value.

 Available from 0.20 J to 2.0 J with calibration certificate and carrying case.